108+ Earth Day Celebrations in Los Angeles

 Warner Ave. and PCH, Huntington Beach, CA

-Bolsa Chica Conservancy is celebrating Earth Day on Sunday, April 27th from 10:00 am to 2:00 pm.
+Bolsa Chica Conservancy is celebrating Earth Day on Sunday, April 26th from 10:00 am to 2:00 pm.
 Activities include games, animal interactions, guided tours of the Bolsa Chica Ecological Reserve, a beach cleanup at Bolsa Chica State Beach, food, music, and more.
 There will also be special activities just for kids including games and a bounce house.
-Parking is free – check the website for details.
+Parking is free for volunteers — check the website for details.

 Read: Where to see Spring Wildflowers in SoCal